DataDog/documentation/content/en/dora_metrics/deployments/deployment_api.md

 ---
-title: Configuring custom event submission for DORA Metrics.
+title: Configuring Custom Event Submission for DORA Metrics
 kind: documentation
-description: Learn how to send deployment events for DORA Metrics via API or CLI.
+description: Learn how to send deployment events for DORA Metrics by using the API or CLI.
 aliases:
 - /continuous_integration/dora_metrics/setup/deployments
 is_beta: true